Magistern/JS-cheat-sheet/README.md

 Because of this confusion, String values plus Number values will always result in a string with all the values &quot;glued&quot; together.

 #### Solution:
-You can directly convert the `input` variable into a number, by using any of the following alternatives:
+You can directly declare the `input` variable as a number, by using any of the following alternatives:
 ```js
 var input = Number(prompt("Enter any number:")); // used for integers and fractional numbers
 var input = +prompt("Enter any number:"); // used for integers and fractional numbers